mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Configure the directory where persisted configurations are stored.
 When a new object is created via MaxCtrl, it will be stored in this directory.
-Do not use or modify the contents of this directory, use _/etc/maxscale.cnf.d/_ instead.
+Do not use this directory for normal configuration files, use _/etc/maxscale.cnf.d/_ instead.
+The user MaxScale is running as must be able to write into this directory.

 The default value is `/var/lib/maxscale/maxscale.cnf.d/`.